swengzju/Breasifer/index.md

 It is worth mentioning that 1600 images as a whole is still a relative small dataset for such a complicated image classification problem.
 Also, the features that characterize breast lesions should be rotation invariant.
 Therefore, I applied an image augmentation method by perturbing the existing dataset.
 Specifically, I rotated each image a random small degree from -7° to 7° and I did it for fourteen times, so I eventually got 1600 x (14 + 1) = 24000 images.

-Based on the observatin that the most interesting part (lesion and its surroundings) of almost all the images is located around the center of the image, I cropped all the images so that their dimensions were reduced to 200 x 200 pixels.
+Based on the observation that the most interesting part (lesion and its surroundings) of almost all the images is located around the center of the image, I cropped all the images so that their dimensions were reduced to 200 x 200 pixels.
 I then downsampled them 5x to 40 x 40 pixels, in order to keep the input size of the network manageable.
 The flow chart of data preparation is shown below.

 ![alt text](https://farm1.staticflickr.com/460/31831625064_552f5abfd0_b.jpg)

 Finally, 18000 of them were randomly selected for training, 3000 of them were for validation, and the other 3000 were for testing.
 Training, validation, and test set all consisted of 50% benign and 50% malignant cases.
+The hold-out test dataset was separated from the training/validation set prior to the image augmentation, so there was no overlapping original images across the two groups.

 ![alt text](https://farm1.staticflickr.com/686/32631809276_9b69b5d9d9_b.jpg)